BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Puno and Lake Titicaca, and what should I expect weather-wise?
+When's the absolute best time to visit Puno and Lake Titicaca, and why?

-For the clearest skies and most comfortable temperatures, aim for the dry season, which runs from May to October.
-You'll get brilliant sunshine and stunning views across the lake, perfect for exploring the islands.
-Just be prepared for chilly nights and early mornings – pack layers, as the altitude makes a big difference!
+For the clearest skies and most pleasant weather, aim for the dry season, which runs from May to October.
+I personally love visiting in June or July; the sun is brilliant, and the water is incredibly still, making boat trips to the islands absolutely breathtaking.
+Just be prepared for chilly nights – pack layers!

-Beyond the Uros and Taquile islands, are there any less-crowded gems on Lake Titicaca you'd recommend?
+Beyond the Uros and Taquile islands, are there any less-crowded gems on Lake Titicaca?

 How many days do you need in Puno, Peru?